cloudmesh/technologies/chapters/tech/hive.md

-Apache Hive is a data warehouse software project.
+Apache Hive [:o: ref missing ] is a data warehouse software project.
 Hive is basically built for data query and analysis, mainly for data stored in Hadoop files.

 > "It is commonly a part of compatible tools deployed as part of the software
 > ecosystem based on the Hadoop framework for handling large data sets in a
 > distributed computing environment" [@fa18-423-05-searchdatamanagement-techtarget]